|Nutritional Guidelines (per serving)|

 There are many things you can do to customize your jello shots.
 Experiment with any of these ideas and be sure to start out with a test batch before increasing the recipe so you know if it will work out.

 - Flavored Gelatin: Flavored gelatin is your best option and there are many to choose from.
 You can also use it to replace or enhance a certain flavor.
 In the margarita jello shot, for example, the lime-flavored gelatin gives a nice boost to the lime juice and switching to strawberry gelatin creates an imitation of the strawberry margarita.

 - Flavored Booze: Use flavored vodkas, rums, and tequilas to add to the flavor of your jello shots.

-- Sweeten It Up: If your shot is too tart, counteract it by adding a little more sweetness.
+- Sweeten It Up: If your shot is too tart, add a little sweetness.
 Simple syrup works best and can take the place of a portion of the water; 1 ounce or less should do.

 - Add Food Coloring: Some of the shots that use unflavored gelatin can look dull and boring.
 While the mix is still a liquid, you can change or enhance the color by adding small amounts of food coloring until you get the desired color.

-- Colorful Shots: Distinguish different flavored shots by using different colors for each.
-For example, yellow is great for a banana daiquiri, red works well for a planter's punch, and blue is fantastic for a blue Hawaiian.
+- Colorful Shots: Distinguish flavored shots by their color.
+For example, use yellow for a banana daiquiri, red for a planter's punch, and blue for a blue Hawaiian.

-- Layer Your Gelatin: To make layers, begin by making one flavor of gelatin and fill cups one-half or one-third of the way full.
+- Layer Your Gelatin: To make layers, begin by making one flavor of gelatin and fill cups 1/2 or 1/3 of the way full.
 Chill these until it's almost set (about 1 to 1 1/2 hours) before adding the next flavor.
 Repeat until you have completed your layers.

 - Fruity Bits: Give your guests a fun surprise by adding small fruit to the gelatin before it sets up.
 Berries and pitted cherries are perfect for this.